|I am an associate

-associate professor in the Department of Computer Science
+professor in the Department of Computer Science & Engineering at

-received my Ph.D. degree in Computer Science from the College of
+my Ph.D. degree in Computer Science from the College of Computing,

-Award,

-2013 AFOSR Young Investigator Award, Best Student Paper Award
+2013 AFOSR Young Investigator Award, Best Student Paper Award from

-College of Engineering Charles H. Barclay Jr. '45 Faculty Fellow Award,
+Excellence Award, Charles H. Barclay Jr. '45 Faculty Fellow, TEES

 - Are you coming for the list of computer

 Security, such as SDN/NFV) are accepted to CCS'18.
 ForenGuard

 presents the first forensics and diagnosis tool for SDN (will be

-released open source soon). vNIDS presents a new architecture
+released open source soon). vNIDS presents a new architecture to

 Congratulations, Haopei and Hongda!